Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_1.md

 ## Debugging Failed Properties

-Now we'll add a simple assertion that always evaluates to false to one of our target function handlers:
+Now we'll add a simple assertion that always evaluates to false (canary property) to one of our target function handlers to see how the fuzzer outputs breaking call sequences for us:

 ```javascript
     function morpho_setOwner(address newOwner) public asActor {